makma/fingerprintjs.com/content/blog/how-card-cracking-works-and-4-ways-businesses-can-prevent-being-scammed.md

 ### **Use fraud prevention tools**

 * Fraud prevention at payment processing (e.g. [Stripe Radar](https://stripe.com/radar))
-* [Device identification](/products/device-identification/) (FingerprintJS Pro) - you can block returning fraudulent visitorIDs as well as monitor ID velocity to find bots (if someone attempts purchases multiple times in a short window)
+* [Device identification](/products/device-identification/) (Fingerprint Pro) - you can block returning fraudulent visitorIDs as well as monitor ID velocity to find bots (if someone attempts purchases multiple times in a short window)
 * [Bot Detection](/products/bot-detection/) (BotD) - bots should never be able to make purchases!
 Use our open source library to identify them when they attempt to test CCs and block the purchase.

-You can minimize card cracking and more types of payment fraud by utilizing FingerprintJS’ 99.5% accurate device fingerprinting.
+You can minimize card cracking and more types of payment fraud by utilizing Fingerprint’ 99.5% accurate device fingerprinting.
 Learn more about how we can identify & help prevent costly payment fraud.

 \------